LEMDO’s Build Process

 The

-lemdo-devanthology is a special instance which includes all the texts that exist in the repository, whatever their state of development.
+lemdo-devanthology is special because it includes all the texts that exist in the repository, whatever their state of development.
 It is never published at any formal URL, but is available through a continuous integration build server which enables everyone working on any LEMDO project to see the latest state of their own data.
 The process of building

 lemdo-devalso detects and reports errors, invalidities and other problems related to any texts in the collection.

-All other anthologies exist as subfolders of the data/anthologies folder in the LEMDO repository.
+All other anthologies exist as subfolders of the data/anthologies directory in the LEMDO repository.
 Each anthology is based primarily on these features:

 A TEI Corpus file (a TEI file whose root element is